 Where do you see yourself in five years?

 This is a toughie.
 How should you know?
 You probably don’t.
 Doesn’t matter.
 What the interviewer wants to know is you have realistic plans for your career and if the role for which you’re applying aligns with your expectations.
 If you have plausible goals, by all means, share them.
 It’s also fine to say that you’re not quite sure about your ultimate career path but that you see this job as important in helping you figure it out.

 Why are you leaving your current job?

 Don’t let this one scare you.
 Focus on your enthusiasm for the role for which you’re interviewing, on how you’re a great fit, what it offers you ad how you look forward to rocking it.
 Only say positive things about your current or former employers.
 If you left because you were laid off, that’s OK too.
 Again be honest and concentrate on saying things to make the interviewer confident you’ll be a great hire.
 Focus on your skills, excitement and relevant experience for the position you want.
 (If you were fired, don’t freak out.
 Share how you’ve grown and how you approach life, the future, and your next job as a result.
-Ideally, try to position this learning experience as an advantage for job to which you’re applying.)
+Ideally, try to frame your last job as a learning experience that will give you an advantage for the job to which you’re applying.)